Advanced Head and Neck Center of Kentuckiana

 Who is Most At-Risk?

 Tobacco and alcohol users traditionally have been considered the populations at greatest risk for these cancers.
 Kentucky leads the nation in the percentage of adults who smoke.
 According to the Centers for Disease Control 25.2% of Kentucky’s adult population (18 years and older) are current smokers.
-Eighty-five percent of head and neck cancers are linked to tobacco use.
+85% of head and neck cancers are linked to tobacco use.
 However, oral cancer cases are on the rise in younger adults who do not smoke, and recent research indicates this development is due partly to the increase of the human papillomavirus (HPV) virus, a cancer-causing infection that can be transmitted by oral sex.
 HPV-related oral cancers are more difficult to detect because these cancers usually occur on the back of the tongue or on the tonsils, providing even more reason to get screened regularly.

 Head and Neck Cancer Facts